 6. Prize Giving and Award Ceremonies

-The Final Award Ceremony will take place at 18h30 on Saturday the 4th of May at The Morgan Bay Hotel.
-All riders receiving an award are required to attend.
+The Final Award Ceremony will take place at 18h30 on Sunday the 9th of August at The Morgan Bay Hotel.

 7.1.
-Only mountain bikes in good, safe working order, at the discretion of the Chief Commissaire, will be allowed to start the stage each day.
+Only mountain bikes in good, safe working order, at the discretion of the Race Organiser, will be allowed to start the stage each day.
 Unprotected sharp bar ends, in-operative brakes, etc will not be permitted.

 7.2.
-Maintenance of the bicycles used in the race is the responsibility of each participant and the Chief Commissaire reserves the right to insist that a participant repair or attend to a bicycle should the Commissaire be of the opinion that it is unsafe or dangerous.
+Maintenance of the bicycles used in the race is the responsibility of each participant and the Race Organiser reserves the right to insist that a participant repair or attend to a bicycle should he be of the opinion that it is unsafe or dangerous.

 8. The Team